ual/scraper2/README.md

 `ClistRentScraper` only kept lat-lon coordinates, but Craigslist listings now also include a location accuracy indicator and an address or cross streets, when users have provided it. `Scraper2` saves this data for future analysis.

+### Status

+This project is on hold while we look into more official access to Craigslist data.

 ### Task list (higher priority)

 - Figure out what Craigslist's throttle thresholds are, and put rate limits into our scripts.
 On 5/6 they blocked my IP after requesting about 10,000 URLs over a few hours.